jpomykala/jpomykala.github.io/_posts/2021-03-03-sql-reporting-optimization.md

 4 | `CREATE_ACCOUNT` | Stwórz konto | `pl_PL`

 If I want to search for translations for specific language instead of joining a `languages` table on numeric ID, I can directly query for translations with given `language_key` which is indexed.

+> Beware of possible performance issues using `varchar` as foreign keys.
+Read more: https://dba.stackexchange.com/questions/15897/mysql-int-vs-varchar-as-primary-key-innodb-storage-engine

 ## Use different technology